 Broad-billed roller

-The Broad-billed roller is found at Footsteps and its immediate surrounding area.
+The Broad-billed roller belongs to the family of rollers and is found at Footsteps and its immediate surrounding area.
 It is also known as a Cinnamon roller and African Broad-billed roller.

 Bird information.